Otite-Git/CI-CD-Project-using-AWS-CodeBuild--and-S3-for-Terraform-Script-Automation/README.md

 # 💻Terraform Script automation to install HTML Website with AWS Codebuild and AWS S3 (CI/CD)☁️

 Hi!
-Welcome to my repository containing my AWS Project I've have undertaken as a Cloud Engineer and Cloud architect enthusiast⚡️:
+Welcome to my repository containing my AWS Project I've have undertaken as an AWS expert and Cloud enthusiast⚡️:

-In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio and progressive development.
+In this repository you will see a description of the project, low and high level architecture, scripting files and information on other key assets that I have used to develop this project as part of my portfolio.

 ## **Project Overview**